digitaltrails/procno/README.md

 Procno: Process monitor and notifications forwarder
 ===================================================

-A GUI procfs stat viewer with Freedesktop-Notifications forwarding.
-Kind of like ``top``, but not as we know it.
+A GUI procfs stat viewer with Freedesktop-Notifications forwarding. **Like "top", but not as we know it.**

+https://user-images.githubusercontent.com/5510901/142822739-f18e98d2-8ab1-42ca-97c6-ead17191bcba.mp4

 ***This code is hot of the presses.
-If you've found your way here by chance, please feel free to try it out, but be warned I'm actively adding code.
 Features may change on a daily basis.***  That said, the code is usually quite functional, I don't push it here unless I think it's solid.
 I've had some success using it to detect runaway processes, such as chrome suddenly deciding to burn a CPU continuously.
-Ideas or feedback is welcome.
+Feedback is welcome.

-https://user-images.githubusercontent.com/5510901/142822739-f18e98d2-8ab1-42ca-97c6-ead17191bcba.mp4

 Description
 -----------